The Barcode Label Makes Checking Out Efficient

 Barcode labels are used on most products today.
 The system was developed in the last 60s as a way for the grocery stores to speed up the checkout process.
-But, it proved to be so efficient, that most businesses that sell products today use it.
-It can also be used to let them know if they have too much or too little of an item as it helps keep up with inventory as well.
+It proved to be so efficient, that most businesses that sell products use it.
+For inventory tracking purposes it can also be used to let businesses know if they have too much or too little of an item.

 If you look at a barcode label, it may look very foreign to you, but it is easy enough to read.
 The bars are the code that is read by the scanner.
 But sometimes, for various reasons, the label itself cannot be read.
 If you’ve ever been shopping and got an item where the UPC symbol is torn, you know that the scanner will probably not read it.
 In cases such as that, the cashier has to manually key in the UPC code.
 By looking at the barcode label, you can see numbers under the barcodes.
 When these numbers are typing into a register, it will bring up the same information as the scanner reading the barcode.